 Students admitted to the ESS major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
 For more information, please check Requirement Changes Autumn 2016 page.

-In addition to the general admission requirements, students must have completed the following prerequisites to be considered for admission to the ESS major.
+In addition to the general admission requirements, students must have completed the prerequisites to be considered for admission to the ESS major.